ayushpampaniya3/abps-voyager/README.md

 # smart-cctv-tkinter
-This is a tkinter gui app for smart camera.
+This is a tkinter gui app for smart camera prepared by we students of The Aditya Birla Public school,Kovaya.

 you just need to run main.py file inorder to run full app